internetarchive/fatcat/README.md

                                         ... catalog all the things!

+This repository contains source code for 'fatcat', an editable catalog of published written works (mostly journal articles), with a focus on tracking the location and status of full-text copies to ensure "perpetual access".

 The [RFC](./fatcat-rfc.md) is the original design document, and the best place to start for background.
 There is a work-in-progress "guide" at
 <https://guide.fatcat.wiki>; the canonical public location of this repository
 is <https://github.com/internetarchive/fatcat>.

-There are four main components:
+There are three main components:

-- backend API server and database
+- backend API server and database (in Rust)
-- elasticsearch index
-- API client libraries and bots (eg, ingesters)
+- API client libraries and bots (in Python)
-- front-end web interface (built on API and library)
+- front-end web interface (in Python; built on API and library)

-The API server was prototyped in python.
-"Real" implementation started in golang, but shifted to Rust, and is work-in-progress.
-The beginings of a client library, web interface, and data ingesters exist in python.
-Elasticsearch index is currently just a Crossref metadata dump and doesn't match entities in the database/API (but is useful for paper lookups).

 See the LICENSE file for details permissions and licensing of both python and rust code.
 In short, the auto-generated client libraries are permissively